gravitational/teleport-plugins/rfd/0002-custom-terraform-registry.md

 What to do about people publishing homemade Teleport providers to the Hashicorp registry is beyond the scope of this RFD.

-It's worth noting, though, that _not_ being on the main Hashicorp redistry _does_ make our official solution harder to find.
+It's worth noting, though, that _not_ being on the main Hashicorp registry _does_ make our official solution harder to find.

 ## Details

 ### Terminology